The Bankrate promise

 FHA loan requirements: down payment

 Credit score requirements are not the only benchmark you need to meet.
 You’ll need to make a down payment of at least 3.5 percent.
 This minimum increases to 10 percent if your credit score is between 500 and 579.
 In comparison, conventional lenders routinely request 20 percent down payments.

-FHA loans are also appealing to buyers who don’t have a lot of cash because of the FHA’s flexible standards on who pays for closing costs.
+FHA loans are also appealing to cash-strapped buyers because of the FHA’s flexible standards on who pays for closing costs.
 You could be eligible for seller credits — meaning the current homeowner pays them, not you — which can possibly cover 100 percent of your closing costs, says Tait.
 This minimizes your out-of-pocket expenses, and could even help you afford a larger down payment.

 While you’re exploring the qualification process for FHA loans, you’ll hear about DTI, or debt-to-income ratio.
 The maximum DTI ratio is typically 43 percent, with a 31 percent cap on housing costs.
 That said, your lender could make exceptions for your overall DTI up to 45 percent, 50 percent or even 57 percent with an FHA loan, assuming you have mitigating factors like a lot of liquid assets or can make a sizable down payment.

 FHA loan requirements: loan limits

-FHA loans have loan limits that dictate how much you can borrow depending on the type of property you’re financing and where you’re buying.
+FHA loans have limits that dictate how much you can borrow depending on the type of property you’re financing and where you’re buying.
 In 2023, the FHA loan limit for a single-family home in most counties is $472,030, but can be as high as $1,089,300 in higher-cost areas.

 FHA loan requirements: mortgage insurance